 Key Stage 3 Assessment

-Students are assessed using levels, each level being divided into three sub sections.
-Assessment is based on a series of practical tasks, both group and individual, during each unit of work.
+Students are assessed formatively during each scheme of learning and at the end of a unit of work.
+Assessment is based on practical tasks, both group and individual.
 Parents will receive details of progress throughout each year.

 How parents can help to support their son’s/daughter’s learning:

-If you have any queries, please contact Mrs C Venables – C.Venables@eatonbank.org
+If you have any queries, please contact Mrs C Evans (firstname.lastname@example.org)

 What is involved in the course? – Performance, Composition and Listening.